discourse/discourse/docs/INSTALL-digital-ocean.md

 # Bootstrap Discourse

-Save the `app.yml` file, and begin bootstrapping Discourse:
+Be sure to save the `app.yml` file, and begin bootstrapping Discourse:

     sudo ./launcher bootstrap app

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/3007/c0596ad3d330ae71.png" width="567" height="138">

-This command may take some time, but it's doing all the hard work for you.
-This command is automagically configuring your Discourse environment.
+This command may take some time, so be prepared to wait.
+It is automagically configuring your Discourse environment.

 After that completes, start Discourse: